buttoncomputer/swift-uuid-literal/README.md

-# UUIDLiteral
+# Swift UUID Literal

-`UUIDLiteral` is a Swift macro that provides a compile-time-validated UUID literal.
+`swift-uuid-literal` is a Swift package that provides a compile-time-validated UUID literal macro.

 ## Example